 I will be speaking about this topic at several conferences, and I plan to organize at least one conference on Political Epistemology in London.
 If you're interested in this topic and would like to collaborate, please email me!

 Thought experiments play crucial roles in philosophy.
 They are used to establish, challenge, and confirm theories in virtually every area of philosophical investigation.
 However, many thought experiments are poorly designed to investigate the subject matter for which they were constructed.
 In this paper, I focus specifically on thought experiments in epistemology.
 I argue that several influential thought experiments introduce confounding variables that obscure both theoretical and experimental investigations of knowledge, evidence, justification, and related concepts.
 I then propose a solution to this problem.

 Work under review

-I recently finished a draft of a book called What's the Point of Knowledge?
+1. A book titled What's the Point of Knowledge?

-A paper about the nature, value, and purpose of understanding.
+2. A paper about the nature, value, and purpose of understanding-why

 3. A paper about whether fallibilism is compatible with purism